GoldenretriverYT/static-tic-tac-toe/README.md

 TicTacToe is a solved game, meaning all possible states are calculated.
 This gave me the idea to make a generator, that generates all needed states of the TicTacToe board as static HTML files.
 No JavaScript is required, just plain HTML.
 Each click on a tile is a link (<a>-Tag) to the corresponding state.

+> Disclaimer: Python is only required once for generating all the HTML files, your server won't need python or anything other than the ability to server HTML files.
+> You can just copy all the html files and upload them to your Webhost

 ## Demo